IF YOU HAVE ANY QUESTIONS PLEASE CALL

 Simply call 262-495-8316 or stop at the Village Clerk's Office to pay Village fees via electronic funds.
 You may also make a payment yourself by clicking on the link below.

-Palmyra Municipal Court is held twice per month except for May and December.
+Palmyra Municipal Court is held once per month except for May and December.
 It is held the 2nd and 4th Monday.

 During May and December it is held on the 2nd Monday only.